Work Accident Claim: Our Quick Guide To Compensation For Personal Injury

-Will your employer be insured for your work accident claim?
+Will your employer be insured for your personal injury at work claim?

 “Yes” – your employer is required by law to have in place suitable employee insurance which will pay your compensation in the event of an accident.

 How long do you have to make a work accident compensation claim?

 You have three years from the date of your accident to make a claim for compensation.

 There are some exceptions to this rule.
 If it is more than three years from your accident it might not be too late to make a claim – but you must act quickly and seek expert legal advice.